 If you live in a period property, you may feel your home is well ventilated from draughts that come from old timber sash windows.
 This is definitely not what we mean – and it could be a good idea to call in experts, like Ventrolla, to remedy this issue.
 It is vital, however, to have air flowing around your home – to keep humidity levels in check, and to allow stale air to leave your home and fresh air to come in.

 1. You can prevent condensation

 Without the right ventilation, you may find you end up with water pouring down your windows and walls – rotting timber window frames and wrecking your interior décor.
 Ventilation is key to solving the problem of condensation long-term.
 Make sure extractor fans are on and sash and case windows are regularly opened in rooms that generate moist air.
-You can read more about this common problem here.

 2. Control the temperature

 Windows that open and close properly allow you to stay in control of the temperature and the air quality.
 Timber sash and casement windows often become stuck – open or shut – with paint building up over the years or through disrepair.
 By remedying these problems, you can adjust the ventilation when you need to.